KarimElghamry/Molecular-Weight-Calculator/README.md

 # Molecular Weight Calculator
 A molecular weight calculator that I made using Qt Framework.
-Just import the qt files into Qt
+Just import the project file into Qt creator to test.